webicient/sanity-kit/docs/settings.md

 export const scriptsSettings = defineSetting({
   name: "scriptsSettings",
   title: "Scripts",
   icon: CodeBlockIcon,
   fields: [
     {
       name: "head",
       title: "Head",
       type: "text",
-      description: "Scripts to include in the head of the document."
+      description: "Scripts to include in the head of the document.", },
-    },
     {
       name: "preBody",
       title: "Pre Body",
       type: "text",
-      description: "Scripts to include at the beginning of the body."
+      description: "Scripts to include at the beginning of the body.", },
-    },
     {
       name: "postBody",
       title: "Post Body",
       type: "text",
-      description: "Scripts to include at the end of the body."
+      description: "Scripts to include at the end of the body.", },
-    }
-  ]
+  ],
 });
 ```

 **Script Locations:**

 - `head`: Scripts in the `<head>` section
 - `preBody`: Scripts at the start of `<body>`
 - `postBody`: Scripts before closing `</body>`

 ### Advanced Settings